mikeoliphant/nam-cpu-trainer/README.md

 When training concludes, the resulting .nam file will be the same path/name as "output.wav", but with a .nam extension.

+If an epoch has a new low ESR, you will see a "*" at the end of the line.
+This means that weights have been stored for this epoch, and it will be used to produce the model unless a better epoch comes later.

-To end training early, hit "Ctrl-C".
+To end training early while still producing a model, hit "Ctrl-C".
 This will stop training after the current epoch ends.
-Hitting "Ctrl-C" again will immediately abort training - but will not create a model.
+Hitting "Ctrl-C" again will immediately abort training - but will **not** create a model.

 ## Functionality